charmbracelet/huh/README.md

 <img alt="Bubbletea + Huh?" width="174" src="https://stuff.charm.sh/huh/bubbletea-huh.png">

-In addition to its standalone mode, `huh?` has first-class support for [Bubble Tea][tea] and can be easily integrated into Bubble Tea applications.
-It’s incredibly useful in portions of your Bubble Tea application that need form-like input.
+Huh is built on [Bubble Tea][tea] and, in addition to its standalone mode, `huh?` has first-class support and can be easily integrated into Bubble Tea applications.
+It’s very useful in portions of your Bubble Tea application that need form-like input, and for times when you need more flexibility than `huh?` alone can offer.

 <img alt="Bubble Tea embedded form example" width="800" src="https://vhs.charm.sh/vhs-3wGaB7EUKWmojeaHpARMUv.gif">

-A `huh.Form` is merely a `tea.Model`, so you can use it just as you would any other [Bubble](https://github.com/charmbracelet/bubbles).
+A `huh.Form` is just a `tea.Model`, so you can use it just as you would any other [Bubble](https://github.com/charmbracelet/bubbles).

 ```go